social-link-analytics-group-bsc/gender_bioinfo/README.md

-# Large-Scale Study on Gender Bias in Bioinformatics
+# Gender Bias in Bioinformatics

 This repo contains the scripts and data used to examine gender bias in Bioinformatics.
 By taking five representative journals in the field—[Oxford Bioinformatics](https://academic.oup.com/bioinformatics),